Project 2: CS61Classify

 Visit Galloc.
 Log in and start the Project 2 assignment.
 This will create a GitHub repository for your work.

 Clone the repository on your local machine (you don't need the hive machine at all for this project).
-Windows users should clone outside WSL (Git Bash is recommended).
+Windows users should clone in Git Bash.

 username with your GitHub username)